Poha: A Lightweight Hiking Breakfast

 Hack 2: For Cold Soakers:

 A reader told us that poha rehydrates so quickly that it’s ideal for cold soaking.
-Cover poha scantly with water.
+Cover poha with scant water.
 Stir occasionally with a fork.
 The texture isn’t at all fluffy, unpleasantly chewy and heavy, with a strangely acidic flavour: not at to our liking, so don’t expect the same result.
-Our reader’s brand of poha rehydrated in less than five minutes, but ours took much longer, about 35 minutes, so test at home first.
+Our reader’s brand of poha rehydrated in less than five minutes and almost certainly tasted better, but ours took much longer, about 35 minutes, so test at home first.
 Mix in spices, oil, nuts, edamame and peas.

 Cheat’s Hacks